 Looking to spice things up in the kitchen but don’t know where to start?
-Our survey reveals Aussies to be an adventurous bunch, with half (50%) of the people we surveyed saying they have tried multiple brands.
-For anyone looking to pair their BBQ with a unique flavour and not just your stock standard tomato sauce, Beerenberg, MasterFoods and Fountain have ranges you’ll likely think worth a closer look.
-Otherwise, if you’re like the one in five (21%) survey respondents who simply stick to the cheapest option, home brand alternatives from ALDI, Woolworths and Coles rated among the best in terms of value for money.
+Our survey reveals Aussies to be an adventurous bunch, with almost half (45%) of the people we surveyed saying they have tried multiple brands.
+For anyone looking to pair their BBQ with a unique flavour and not just your stock-standard tomato sauce, Beerenberg, Heinz and ALDI’s Colway were seen to have the best range variety.
+Otherwise, if you’re like the one in five (21%) survey respondents who simply stick to the cheapest option, homebrand alternatives from ALDI, Woolworths and Coles rated among the best in terms of value for money.

 This report was written by Canstar Blue’s home & lifestyle journalist, Tahnee-Jae Lopez-Vito.
 She’s an expert on household appliances, grooming products and all things grocery and shopping.
 In addition to translating our expert research into consumer-friendly ratings reports, Tahnee spends her time helping consumers make better-informed purchase decisions on all manner of consumer goods and services, while highlighting the best deals and anything you need to be aware of.

 Canstar Blue surveyed more than 3,000 Australian adults across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
 The outcomes reported are the results from customers within the survey group who have purchased and consumed a condiment (i.e. tomato sauce, mustard and relish) from a supermarket or grocer (i.e. not homemade or bought from a market) within the last three months – in this case, 1,692 people.